Connor Riley-Lowe: Exeter City

 Riley-Lowe joined Exeter City's youth setup in 2007, aged 11.
 He then progressed through the Academy team, being captain in numerous occasions.

 Riley-Lowe signed a professional deal with the Grecians on 14 April 2014.
 He made his first-team debut on 12 August, replacing Craig Woodman in a 0–2 Football League Cup home loss against Bournemouth.

 He left the club after the end of the 2016–17 season due to a need to play first-team football.
 Craig Woodman and Luke Croll were favoured over Riley-Lowe for the left-back position that season by manager Paul Tisdale.

 Truro City

 On 21 July 2015, Riley-Lowe joined National League South side Truro City on a six-month loan deal.
 On 8 August he made his debut for Truro in a 1–1 draw against Margate.
 He scored his first goal in a 2–0 win over St Albans City on 12 September.

 Following his release by Exeter City, Riley-Lowe joined Truro City on a permanent basis on 4 August 2017.

 Bath City

 On 21 June 2019, Riley-Lowe joined Bath City.
+Riley-Lowe made 30 appearances for Bath before departing the following summer.

+Return to Truro City

+Riley-Lowe spent a solitary season with Bath before returning to former club Truro City in 2020.
+He went on to win the clubs' player of the season award in consecutive seasons in the seventh tier in 2021/22 & 2022/23, the latter season saw him score the winner in injury time the 2022–23 Southern Football League play-off final against Bracknell Town.
+Riley-Lowe made 43 appearances and captained the Cornish side on their return to Truro in a 2024/25 campaign which saw them crowned National League South winners.